-Objective 7 Strengther Strengthen & Optimise our Digital and Data Assets Lead Executive Barry Thur Barry Thurston, Chief Information Officer Lead Assurance Scrutiny Finance ar nd Investment Comr nittee and Audit Committee Lead Executive's Assurance statement Assu ıred □ Partial ly Assured ⊠ Not Assured □ in survivability mode alled as a failover system ems at each of the control room locations tested the le experience of the control room locations tested experience of the control room locations tested the experience of the control room locations tested the control room locations the control room locations the control room location The recent cyber-attacks on the 111 and 999 systems and the finance systems shows the continuing vulnerability of our key digital systems.
+Objective 7 Strengther n & Optimise our Dig gital ar nd Data Assets Lead Executive Barry Thur ston, Chief Informat tion O fficer Lead Assurance Scrutiny Finance ar nd Investment Comr nittee and Audit Committee Lead Executive's Assurance ly Assured 🖂 Not Assured IP home office installed as a failover system All telephone systems at each of the control room locations tested in survivability mode Review of control room processes being undertaken The recent cyber-attacks on the 111 and 999 systems and the finance systems shows the continuing vulnerability of our key digital systems.
 Therefore notwithstanding the excellent work on recovery, the committee looks forward to the reports coming to the Board on lessons learnt, so that further strengthen measures can be considered.
-Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Deliver a new integrated and standardised computer-aided ambulance dispatch system Chief Information Officer UAT, TTT, Security Testing Farnborough and Corsham Build Server Testing.
-Infrastructure modernisation RAG Cleric CAD: Staff Training MDT Development and Deployment Go Live RAG Upgrade emergency operations and integrated care telephony to allow flexible working across sites and lay ground for further modernisation.
-Director of 999 EOC Chief Information Officer Complete software up to allow Newham to connect to LAS Telep network CM8 Go Live hony Infrastructure Build and configuration for CM10 CM10 Go Live Commence the removal of the legacy IT / telephony Improve care by enhancing the sharing of our patients' electronic records, joining up data and linking it with our partners' records Chief Clinical Information Officer Complete a comprehe plan for piloting the practical sharing of pa care records Completion of the mobile (iPad) access to 'OneLondon' Clinical records.
-Completion of the Trans of Care (ToC) to see dat flow from ePCR into the native Cerner EPR. records for all ePCR
+Indicators/milestones Priorities Oversight 01 Q2 Q3 Q4 Deliver a new integrated and standardised computer-aided ambulance dispatch system Chief Information Officer Q1 UAT, TTT, Security Testing Farnborough and Corsham Build Server Testing.
+Infrastructure modernisation RAG Cleric CAD: RAG Staff Training MDT Development and Deployment Go Live Upgrade emergency operations and integrated care telephony to allow flexible working across sites and lay ground for further modernisation.
+Director of 999 EOC Chief Information Officer Complete software up to allow Newham to connect to LAS Telep network CM8 Go Live RAG hony Infrastructure Build and configuration for CM10 CM10 Go Live Commence the removal of the legacy IT / telephony Improve care by enhancing the sharing of our patients' electronic records, joining up data and linking it with our partners' records Chief Clinical Information Officer Complete a comprehe plan for piloting the practical sharing of pa care records Completion of the mobile (iPad) access to 'OneLondon' Clinical records.
+Completion of the Transfe of Care (ToC) to see data flow from ePCR into the native Cerner EPR.

 RAG Publication of the recommendations to link up Londoners' maternity data.
-Publication of ePCR records (St Georges patients only) to the London Care Record Adoption of the Ambulance Data Set into the Trust ----- -- -- -- --
+Publication of ePCR records (St Georges patients only) to the London Care Record Adoption of the Ambulance Data Set into the Trust -- ----- -- -- --- --